lyuhau/claude-mcp-python/README.md

 ### Logging

-Extensive logging is implemented for debugging:
+Standard Python logging is used for debugging:
 - Command execution details
 - Process creation and completion
 - Execution times and status changes